cardsorg/cardsorg.github.io/laws.md

 The Grand Grand Leader is an honorary title bestowed to those who have made the most or greatest contribution to the comedic amusement of members.

 ## Order 5.
 On inactivity and miscellaneous issues.
-Any member inactive for more than 5 matchdays will be removed from the list until they play at least 2 consecutive matchdays.
-Also, CARDS time isn't the time to savor Internet sensations.
+<s>Any member inactive for more than 5 matchdays will be removed from the list until they play at least 2 consecutive matchdays.
+Also, CARDS time isn't the time to savor Internet sensations.</s> Repealed by order 6.

+## Order 6.
+Amendment to order 5.
+The Grand Leader concedes that many cannot let go of their personal digital assistants, so the second paragraph of Order 5 is repealed.
+Also, to discourage idle membership and membership for convenience,

+* Members who do not participate for more than 21 days or 5 consecutive matchdays will be removed from the rating list.
+* Provisional members who do not participate for more than 42 days or 10 consecutive matchdays will need to apply for membership again.